-The Letterbox Club is a programme managed by Booktrust, in partnership with the University of Leicester, which aims to provide enjoyable educational support for looked-after children aged 7-13.
+The Letterbox Club is an award-winning programme managed by BookTrust, in partnership with the University of Leicester, which aims to provide enjoyable educational support for looked-after children aged 5-13.

-Letterbox Club is available on a subscription basis and each child enrolled by participating local authorities is sent a parcel of books, maths activities, stationery and other materials once every month for six months, from May to October.
+Letterbox Club is run across the UK and is available on a subscription basis.
+Children are enrolled for the programme by participating local authorities or schools.
+Each child is sent a colourful parcel of books, maths activities, stationery and other complementary materials once every month for six months, from May to October.

-Each child participating in the programme receives the brightly coloured parcels directly addressed to them at home.
-The Letterbox Club is also suitable for other children who would benefit, such as those placed for adoption or for post-adoption support.
+The programme is also suitable for other children who would benefit, such as those placed for adoption or for post-adoption support.

 Letterbox Club research

-Research shows that children in care underachieve in education, but evaluation from pilots of the Letterbox Club has shown that providing parcels designed to encourage fun learning has had a demonstrable impact.
-Many children began to make more significant changes in their standardised score in reading.
+Research shows that children in care underachieve in education but evaluation from pilots of the Letterbox Club has shown that providing parcels designed to encourage fun learning has had a demonstrable impact.
+Many children have made significant gains in their standardised reading scores.

 Letterbox Club reach

-- Booktrust received support from the Department for Children, Schools and Families (DCSF) to extend the programme to 1,600 children in 2007-08
+- In 2007-8 BookTrust received support from the Department for Children, Schools and Families (DCSF) to extend the programme to 1,600 children

-- In 2009, the Letterbox Club opened to every local authority in the United Kingdom, with over 4,500 children enrolled across the 129 authorities
+- By 2009, the Letterbox Club opened to every local authority in the United Kingdom, with over 4,500 children enrolled across the 129 authorities

 Funders and Supporters

-The Siobhan Dowd Trust is the legacy of one of the UK's most talented children's writers, Siobhan Dowd, who died in 2007 at the age of 47.
+The Siobhan Dowd Trust is the legacy of one of the UK's most talented children's writers, Siobhan Dowd, who died in 2007.

 Siobhan founded the Trust shortly before her death, bequeathing the royalties from her books to bring the joy and delight of reading to disadvantaged children who have little or no access to books.